ACRC/HPC-community-docs/source/engineering/OpenFOAM/index.md

 ```

 ## Get started
-The tutrials in the following link intruduces the basic procedures of running OpenFOAM.
+The tutorials in the following link introduce the basic procedures of running OpenFOAM:
 - [OpenFOAM tutotrials](https://doc.cfd.direct/openfoam/user-guide-v6/tutorials)

 ```{note}